ElectricxYT/Active-Directory/README.md

 ## Steps

 ## Installing Windows Server 2022

+Active Directory is hosted through an application called Server Manager, which I must use on a Windows Server to properly set it up.

 1. I first navigated to Microsoft's website after searching "Windows Server 2022 download."
 I filled out the short questionaire and then downloaded the 64-bit .iso file.
 ![ActiveDirectory3](https://github.com/user-attachments/assets/3fee2084-ecb9-4bc7-ac9f-234eb5b24577)